mmanishkumar17/Imagify/README.md

 =======
 # Imagify
  Imagify is an animated AI text-to-image generator. ✨ Login to get 5 free credits 🎁, enter a prompt 📝, and generate stunning images 🎨.
 Recharge credits via Razorpay 💳 with 5 flexible plans 🔁.
 Fast, fun, and beautifully designed! 🚀

+✨ Live Preview Available! ✨
+Want to see Imagify in action? 🚀 Just click the link below and experience the magic for yourself! 🎨🖼️ You can preview this website effortlessly—no setup required.
+Whether you're here to explore, test, or just curious, we've made it easy for you to dive in. 🌐✨
+👉 Click here to see the magic! 🧙‍♂️🪄
+It's a smooth, responsive, and visually delightful platform made with love and code. ❤️💻 Don't forget to share your thoughts or contribute! 🤝🌟 Happy Imagifying! 🔮🖌️